 - You only get 30 days free, making this option unfit for long-term use.

 - Microsoft collects your credit card information before you get access to download the software.

 You can participate in Microsoft’s evaluation program.
 The program lets you try out some Office apps within a defined period of time.
 These programs stop after the evaluation time elapses.
 Some of the products you’ll try out include:

 - Test Office 365 ProPlus for 30 days

 - 2016 version of Project Professional for 60 days

 - 2016 version of Visio Professional for 60 days

 6. Preview future Office (and other Microsoft products)

-You probably don’t need most features in a full Office suite, so Office Mobile or Free Office online should generally cover most of your needs.
-If you ever need more than the basics, then sign up for trials or use the other options.
-You qualify for a full suite of Office 365 for free if you’re a student, faculty or employee at a university.
+You probably don’t need most features in a full Office suite, so Office Mobile or free Office Online should generally cover most of your needs.
+If you ever need more than the basics, sign up for trials or use the other options.
+You qualify for a full suite of Office 365 for free if you’re a student, faculty, or employee at a university.
 Ask if your school is enrolled or talk to an administrator.